jeffkorcal/Fundamentals/exercises/Tricks/Hints.md

   - Can you work just with the coordinates?

 ### Linked-Lists
-  - Can you use two pointers
+  - Can you use two pointers?
-  - Can you use recursion
+  - Can you use recursion?

 ### Trees & Graphs